teesloane/Auth-Boss/README.md

 - When the credentials reach the server, the server, in one way or another, needs to check if Beorn is a user in their database.
 At this point, Beorn is not yet logged in.
 - Beorn's credentials checkout, so he can log in.
 - Beorn needs something to _identify_ him on future requests to the server — especially if he's trying to buy things that require him to be logged in.
 This is where the idea of authenticated sessions come in.
-- Now that the server knows who Beorn is, and has identified him as a user proper in the database, the server will send him (or "return" ) a cookie — that can identify Beorn as someone who is "logged in" on future requests.
+- Now that the server knows who Beorn is, and has identified him as a user in the database, the server will send him (or "return") a cookie — that can identify Beorn as someone who is "logged in" on future requests.
 - Now that Beorn is authenticated and has a session cookie on his browser, he can go check out the yarn that is on sale for logged in members only.
 - When Beorn goes to the page `http://knittingworld.com/great_deals.html` he is making yet another HTTP request - but this time, his session cookie will ride along with the HTTP request to the server.
-- the server will authenticated based on the cookie matching the in-memory session information (saving the need to run to the database, check passwords, etc — like in Basic Auth)
+- the server will authenticate based on the cookie matching the in-memory session information (saving the need to run to the database, check passwords, etc — like in Basic Auth)
 - When Beorn logs out from `http://knittingworld.com`, his session instance on the server (or on Redis etc) will expire and so will his session cookie.

 ## Token based Authentication

-Token based authentication has become more popular lately, with the rise of RESTful APIs, single-page-apps and micro-services.
+Token based authentication has become more popular lately with the rise of RESTful APIs, single-page-apps and micro-services.

 **What is a token?**

 A token is a small piece of data.

-An authentication system that leverages token-based-authentication means that requests a user makes to a server carries a token along with it, to perform authentication logic on.
+An authentication system that leverages token-based-authentication means that the requests a user makes to a server carry a token along with them to perform authentication logic on.
 When HTTP requests are made, the token is the piece of data that verifies a user's eligibility to access a resource.

 **How is this different from cookie based authentication?**